langerv/biomorph/README.md

     - Charisma (CHAR) impacts color saturation,
     - Hue is random.

+### Use case
-The game includes 3 levels demonstrating different use cases, and you can freely change levels clicking on arrow buttons.
+The game includes 3 playable levels demonstrating different use cases, and you can freely change levels clicking on arrow buttons.

 ### Level 1 (training)
 This level has no objective except to let you freely try morphs and see how aptitudes evolve.
 Enjoy!